Siyan-Li/PINN_torch/1D heat equation solver/README.md

-# Physics-Informed Neural Networks (PINNs) for Heat Equation Parameter Identification
+# Physics - Informed Neural Networks (PINNs) for Heat Equation Parameter Identification

 This repository contains two Python programs demonstrating the use of Physics-Informed Neural Networks (PINNs) to identify an unknown parameter in the heat equation.
 The goal is to verify whether PINNs can accurately recover the thermal conductivity coefficient α from known solutions, initial conditions, and boundary conditions.